-County response: After further coordination with the City of Fresno and other property owners, the County was able to revise its vacant sites inventory and replace sites identified in the Northwest and West Fresno area with sites in the Southeast Fresno area and Millerton Specific Plan.
-These new sites are in areas with better educational and environmental scores, particularly where the majority of capacity is identified for lower income units.
-Additionally, the County has refined Program 30 (Access to Education), to specify that it will coordinate with Central Unified School District (which serves the West Fresno SOI site that was retained from the previous draft sites inventory) to evaluate and address outside factors that impede student performance.
+Additionally, the County has included programs in the Housing Element to identify and implement strategies to address fair housing issues in this area.
+The County refined Program 30 (Access to Education), to specify that it will coordinate with Central Unified School District (which serves the West Fresno SOI site that was retained from the previous draft sites inventory) to evaluate and address outside factors that impede student performance.

 Sites providing less than 50 units of capacity: CRLA expressed concern about the ability of sites with fewer than 50 units of capacity to compete for affordable housing funding.
 County response: After further coordination with the City of Fresno and other property owners, the County was able to revise its vacant sites inventory and replace many of the smaller sites with larger sites.
 The County considers sites smaller than two acres as suitable based on: 1) state law, 2) past examples, and 3) additional programmatic emphasis on duplexes, triplexes, and fourplexes.
 First, state law (Government Code Section 65583.2(c)(2)) states that cites must be at least 0.5 acre to be deemed adequate (in terms of size) absent further analysis.
 Additionally, state law (Government Code Sections 65583.2(b)(i)-(iv) and 65583.2(d)-(f)) dictates that 20 units per acre is the default density for lower income housing for Fresno County.
 The County also excludes the application of state density bonus, which would entitle affordable housing projects to additional density equal to between 20% and 80%.
 Based on the County's current R3 zoning standards (29 units per acre maximum), a 50-unit affordable housing project (100% affordable) could be built on a site as small as 0.95 acre.